-Established in 1968, Aero Instruments & Avionics, Inc. we proudly celebrate 50 years as the leader in test and repair of Instruments, Avionics and Accessories.
+Established in 1968, Aero Instruments & Avionics, Inc. we proudly celebrate over 50 years as the leader in test and repair of Instruments, Avionics and Accessories.
 Our focus is on commercial air transport and regional category aircraft.
 Our extensive experience and superior capabilities offer you a reliable, cost-effective alternative to other avionics repair services.
 As the avionics industry has advanced, we have continued to acquire and use the industry's most advanced testing technology to maintain our level of excellence with the latest instrumentation and avionics.
 This philosophy has led to our worldwide reputation for quality services, rapid turnaround, and fair prices.

 FAA Approved Station No. NC1R343K